Krumkake

-These cookies are popular not only in Norway but due to contributions of Norwegian immigrants and their descendants they are found in the cuisines of New England and the American Midwest.
+These biscuits are popular not only in Norway but due to contributions of Norwegian immigrants and their descendants they are found in the cuisines of New England and the American Midwest.
 Krumkaker are traditionally made in preparation for Christmas, along with other cookies of Nordic origin including sandbakelse and rosettes.
 They offer a sweet dessert after the traditional Christmas Eve dinner.

 In Germany, the cookies are commonly filled with sweet stuffings.
 They are also used as a type of ice cream cone.